praveenkryadavmec15/CMTFE/README.md

 These codes were written as part of the Term project for Computational Methods in Thermal and Fluids Engineering course at IIT Bombay.

 **Domain Discretization: Grid Generation**
-Uniform grid was used for the dividing the geometry into smaller grids.
+Uniform grid was used for dividing the geometry into smaller grids.

 **Finite Difference Method Based Algebraic Formulation**
 Finite Difference Method (FDM) was used for the discretization of the Governing Differential Equations (stream function and vorticity equation) to Linear Algebraic Equations.